+In that effort, we first summarized in subsequent sections all the proposed SSE reduction methods present in literature and provided a classification based on their principles and characteristics.
+The classification offers explanations pertaining to the key features and challenges in the literature that would aid in understanding model-checking and SSE reduction methods.
+The classification can then be utilized in the development of a new method that is suitable for a particular application domain.

+Additionally, it can be deduced further to determine from the classification all component-wise software methods that are utilized the most in CBSD to rectify its suitability for CBSD along with a discussion pertaining to the key feature and challenges that are mentioned in the literature.

-The diversity of these methods motivated us to provide insight into the methods for alleviating SSE problem by following steps: 1- reviewing and briefly describing all the methods that address SSE problem; 2- classifying them based on their principles and characteristics; 3- underlying the key features and challenges of the methods; 4- identifying and discussing the methods for tackling SSE problem which have been used in CBS in order to both gaps analyzing and identifying suitable methods for SSE reduction in CBS.
-To complete these steps sufficiently, we formulated 6 research questions (RQs) which are defined in section 2.
-Answering these questions aid in enhancing comprehension, determining the suitability of SSE reduction methods, and propose and design an improved new method.
+To this end, we set up the following objectives: 1- reviewing and briefly describing the methods presented in the literature to address SSE problem in model checking; 2- classifying them based on their principles and characteristics; 3- deducing the key features and challenges of the methods mentioned in the literature; 4- identifying and discussing the methods for tackling SSE problem used in CBSD in order to both analyze gaps and identify suitable methods for SSE reduction in CBSD.

+To complete these steps sufficiently, six research questions (RQs) have been formulated which are defined in Section~\ref{Section2}.
+Answering these questions aids in enhancing comprehension, determining the suitability of SSE reduction methods, and underlying the key features and challenges for future researches.

-Our study shares similarities with surveys presented in \cite{pelanek2008fighting, rafe2013survey} for dealing with SSE problem, but has some differences in the sense that we cover both explicit and implicit methods.
-In addition we collect richer collection of SSE reduction methods, each method explained and their success factor and challenges identified.
-Moreover, we discussed the SSE problems in component-based systems which they have not covered.
-Other review papers like \cite{gabmeyer2013classification}, are more based on the tool sets which is out of our scope.
+The presented study shares similarities with surveys presented in \cite{pelanek2008fighting, rafe2013survey, ACM6} for dealing with SSE problem, however, this paper collects the wide range of SSE reduction methods, offers explanations for each method, their success factor, and identifies challenges.
+Additionally, a discussion of SSE problems in component-based systems is also covered.
+Other review papers alike \cite{gabmeyer2013classification}, are based on the tool-sets which is beyond the scope of this paper.